marisalim/HbirdSeqCap/5Pop_genomics_analyses/I_ANGSD_genotype_calls/readme.md

 # ANGSD genotype calling script descriptions

 Unlike genotype probabilities, genotype calling is even more sensitive.
-Consequently, I tested the sensitivity of several paramters used by the ANGSD program to call genotypes.
+Consequently, I tested the sensitivity of several parameters used by the ANGSD program to call genotypes.

 Steps:
 1. run ANGSD command to call genotypes (see scripts below)